-Fusing the comfort of slippers with a timeless look and the weather-resistant performance of a technical shoe, the Colter Low embraces those cool mountain town days with ease.
-Supple oiled suede develops personal character the more its worn and resists the elements and cold in style.
+Fusing the comfort of slippers with a timeless look and the performance of a technical shoe, the Colter Low embraces those cool mountain town days with ease.
+Premium, weather resistant suede develops personal character the more its worn and resists the elements and cold in style.
 Just the right warmth comes from the wool blend lining and the lightweight sole provides slip-tested traction.
-Elastic, no-tie laces provide a custom fit and the collapsible heel converts to a slipper when it’s time to shift from about-town action to more casual lounging around the cabin.
+The collapsible heel converts to a slipper when it’s time to shift from about-town action to more casual lounging around the cabin.
 Our premium leather is sourced from tanneries rated by the Leather Working Group (LWG).

 Premium Weather-Resistant Oiled Suede Upper